Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Which neighborhoods will see the highest price growth in Pattaya in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Pattaya are Na Jomtien, East Pattaya (including Huai Yai), and Jomtien, each offering different value propositions to buyers.
+As of early 2026, the neighborhoods expected to lead price growth in Pattaya through the year are Na Jomtien, Jomtien, and Wongamat, each for slightly different reasons.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Pattaya.